williamdoto/coral-compass/README.md

 ## Installation
 - Install nodejs, and mongodb (maybe angular cli as well?)
 - `npm install`
+- If installing on a linux webserver using systemd, copy or symlink the service files in the [`linux`](linux) folder to `/etc/systemd/system/`.
+Then run `sudo systemctl daemon-reload` followed by `sudo systemctl enable coral-reef-monitor` and `sudo systemctl start coral-reef-monitor`.
+These commands refresh the list of services, sets the website to start on boot and starts it now respectively.

 ### Configurration
 See [here](./server/README.md) to set up the server config file.